aelzenaar/ncea-notes/unibooks.md

    complex analysis chapters at the end, but beyond that there are no real faults with this book.
 (The University of Toronto is one university that uses this book for their flagship first-year course, which has a reputation for being a trial-by-fire for new mathematics students.)
-One final bonus: it is cheap (well, not really, but cheaper than the shiny calculus books that the book shop sells) and concise (again, it is a doorstop, but much more concise than the texts that try to include absolutely everything from biology examples to Stoke's theorem).
-(515 S76)
+One final bonus: it is cheap (well, not really, but cheaper than the shiny calculus books that the book shop sells) and concise (again, it is a doorstop, but much more concise than the texts that try to include absolutely everything from biology examples to Stoke's theorem). ([Some comments](http://www.math.toronto.edu/~drorbn/classes/0405/157AnalysisI/SpivakComments/SpivakComments.html)) (515 S76)

 ### Linear Algebra